- Spinal Stenosis is a narrowing of the spinal canal that results in pressure on the spinal cord or spinal nerves.

 - Epidural Injections

-For a cervical disc stenosis the most common surgical options are Posterior Cervical Discectomy/ Foraminotomy , Anterior Cervical Discectomy and Fusion, or an Artificial Disc Replacement.
+For cervical stenosis, the most common surgical options are Posterior Cervical Discectomy/ Foraminotomy, Anterior Cervical Discectomy, and Fusion, or an Artificial Disc Replacement.